IMIO/.github/profile/README.md

 - **iA.AES (Activités Extra-Scolaires)**: Manages extracurricular activities, coordinating schedules, registrations, and communications.

+- **iA.Vision**: Enables operational and strategic management of the administration's various projects.

 These applications are primarily built using open-source technologies such as Plone, Django, and Odoo, ensuring flexibility and community-driven development.

 You can find all our other products on the [iMio website](https://www.imio.be/apps-et-services).